 sound management and investment practices

-Under the management of our highly qualified investment committee our funds have a strong track record of adding value while generating resources to give back to the community.
+Under the management of our highly qualified investment council our funds have a strong track record of adding value while generating resources to give back to the community.
 The historical average annual investment return over 29 years (1988 through 2016) is 8.8%.
 Over the most recent ten-year interval, ECF's portfolio continued to outperform all community foundations across the United States, and also outperformed our peer group of community foundations in the $5 - 49.9 million range of assets.
-Every spring the committee presents a briefing on its investment practices and portfolio performance.
+Every spring the council presents a briefing on its investment practices and portfolio performance.

 managing the portfolio

-The Investment Committee typically meets quarterly to assess performance data against objectives, review asset allocations, and make investment decisions based on the Board's investment and spending policy.
+The Investment Council typically meets quarterly to assess performance data against objectives, review asset allocations, and make investment decisions based on the Board's investment and spending policy.
 Comprising individuals with extensive professional investment experience and lengthy tenure with the Foundation, the Committee's members derive no tangible personal benefit from this service — other than the satisfaction of helping the Foundation fulfill its mission.

 The past 29 years have seen a remarkable breadth of forces affecting the financial markets, from the fall of communism and the rise of global trade to the recent residential real estate bust and ongoing recovery.
 Through it all, the Foundation’s portfolio has produced a 8.8% average annual return and a steady, if modest, increase in performance relative to our blended benchmark — the weighted mixture of market indices we use to evaluate our portfolio performance.

-Every summer the Committee reviews the Investment and Spending Policy and presents its recommendations to the full board.
-The policy sets asset allocation guidelines for the ECF portfolio and defines the benchmarks against which the Committee assesses portfolio performance.
+Every summer the Council reviews the Investment and Spending Policy and presents its recommendations to the full board.
+The policy sets asset allocation guidelines for the ECF portfolio and defines the benchmarks against which the Council assesses portfolio performance.
 The committee also recommends the percentage for spending to be withdrawn from our funds for grants and programs in the coming year.
 Despite difficult markets in 2000–2002, 2008–2009, and 2015 ECF has maintained a 5% spending level throughout the decade, thanks to solid investment returns and growing contributions.

 board of directors oversees grants awards